-I have to admit, I have a special love for bridges.
+I have to admit; I have a special love for bridges.
 The fascination of a span that makes us overcome a physical obstacle, or like Nokia used to put it, “connecting people”.
-Asia is full of intriguing bridges both modern and old.
+Asia is full of intriguing bridges, both modern and old.
 In this case, it is a bridge made of one of the oldest construction materials in Asia, bamboo.

-The Su Tong Pae bamboo bridge in Mae Hong Son does give you a feeling of the U-Bein teak bridge in Mandalay.
-It if is intentional or not I better leave it unsaid.
-The bridge is not built entirely of bamboo.
+The Su Tong Pae bamboo bridge in Mae Hong Son does give you a sense of the U-Bein teak bridge in Mandalay.
+It if is intentional or not, I’d better leave it unsaid.
+The bridge is not assembled entirely of bamboo.

 The bamboo platform rests on teak piles.

 It is well worth walking up to Wat Tham Poo Sa Ma temple and monastery.
 It was built to serve the monks in the village of Ban Gun Mai Sai and this temple.

-A few years ago during the celebration of Wan Ok Pansa, the end of the Buddhist Lent the bridge collapsed due to the pressure of too many people on the bridge at the same time.
+A few years ago, during the celebration of Wan Ok Pansa, the end of the Buddhist Lent, the bridge collapsed due to the pressure of too many people on the bridge at the same time.
 There were 29 monks on the bridge at the time.